ryman1/keeweb-wiki/Browser-AutoFill.md

-🚧  This page describes the future version of KeeWeb.

 Browser auto-fill is more convenient with extensions.
 Compared to auto-type, they provide deeper and more convenient integration.

 KeeWeb Connect is developed here: https://github.com/keeweb/keeweb-connect